 That the systems of internal control administered by the monitoring officer including the code of corporate governance and the council's constitution, were adequate and effective during the period covered by this interim report for the purposes of the latest regulations.

 Suggestions for improving the Governance

-There are proposals which the Monitoring Officer wants to introduce following matters which have been referred including
+There are proposals which the monitoring officer wants to introduce following matters which have been referred including:

 Drafting a social media policy for all members.
+This is in draft format.